cogment/cogment-doc/docs/reference/python.md

 -   `endpoint`: _[Endpoint](#class-cogmentendpoint) instance_ - Details of the connection to the Datastore.

-Return: _Datastore instance_ - An instance of the Datastore class.
+Return: _Datastore instance_ - An instance of the `Datastore` class.

 ### `async get_model_registry_v2(self, endpoint=Endpoint())`

-Method to get a class instance to store and retrieve models in a ModelRegistry
+Method to get a class instance to store and retrieve models in a Model Registry

 Parameters:

 -   `endpoint`: _[Endpoint](#class-cogmentendpoint) instance_ - Details of the connection to the Model Registry.

-Return: _ModelRegistry instance_ - An instance of the ModelRegistry class.
+Return: _ModelRegistry instance_ - An instance of the `ModelRegistry` class.

 ### `async join_trial(self, trial_id, endpoint=Endpoint(), impl_name=None, actor_name=None, actor_class=None)`